scylladb/scylla-manager/docs/source/upgrade/index.rst

     mv scylla-manager-agent.yaml scylla-manager-agent.yaml.old
     mv scylla-manager-agent.yaml.dpkg-dist scylla-manager-agent.yaml

-Start the Scylla Manager Agent on all nodes
+Start the ScyllaDB Manager Agent on all nodes
 -------------------------------------------------

 **On each scylla node** instruct Systemd to start the agent process: